ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/deploy-zero-downtime-2.md

 - I've chosen to name the releases by the date they are published followed by the SHA of the corresponding Git commit.
   For example, a release with commit SHA `a44fb73` published on 8 August 2023  would be named `2023-08-23_a44fb73`---naming by date allows easy sorting, and adding the commit SHA ensures each release is uniquely named.
   Of course, feel free to change this naming convention if you like.
+- We're installing Node.js dependencies with `npm ci` instead of `npm install`.
+  This is standard best practice in production environments---see e.g. [this Stack Overflow answer](https://stackoverflow.com/questions/52499617/what-is-the-difference-between-npm-install-and-npm-ci) for details.
 - The `-f` flag in the final `ln` command is used to force an overwrite of the previous release link.
   The `-n` flag stops `ln` from trying to dereference and follow the previous release symlink; this is important---leave this out and you'll get a symlink *inside* of the existing `active` release, instead of in `/srv/www/laravel-project/` where it should be!
 - Note that we need `sudo` for the `chgrp` and `chmod` commands.